Capital.com vs IFC Markets 2026

 | Tier-4 Licenses | 2 | 1 |

-Capital.com lists a dynamic EUR/USD spread of about 0.67 pips, and its verified April 2024 average was 0.6712 pips—lower than the industry average—making it a strong pick for low-cost forex trading.
-Pricing is slightly better than the industry average overall.
-Capital.com offers a universal account for retail traders as well as a professional account for eligible clients; note that professional clients do not receive the same regulatory protections as retail traders.
+Capital.com stands out on commissions and fees, earning 5/5 stars and ranking #3 out of 63 brokers at ForexBrokers.com.
+Its dynamic EUR/USD spread averaged 0.6712 pips in April 2024, which is lower than the industry average and attractive for low-cost forex trading.
+Capital.com offers a universal retail account and a professional account for eligible traders; note that professional clients do not receive the same regulatory protections as retail clients.

 | Feature |